calliecameron/dotfiles/packages/README.md

 - `this-package-name`: the package's name, which is the name of the folder containing it.
-- `this-package-conf-dir`: the full path of the package's configuration folder.
+- `this-package-source-dir`: the full path of the package's configuration folder.
 - `this-package-install-dir`: the full path of where anything should be installed.